 - At the age of 15, she became the queen of Kittur (a taluk in present Belgaum) when she married the king of Kittur, Raja Mallasarja.

 - Her husband died in 1816 leaving her with one son and heir to the throne.
 Unfortunately, the boy died in 1824.
 Chennamma adopted another boy Shivalingappa and made him the heir to the throne.
 The East India Company, however, did not recognise the adopted heir and proceeded to annex the kingdom.
-The Doctrine of Lapse, although codified later by Lord Dalhousie, was practiced by the Company earlier also.
+The Doctrine of Lapse, although codified later by Lord Dalhousie, was practised by the Company earlier also.

 - Rani Chennamma rejected this illegitimate doctrine and refused to accept British sovereignty.